zzhang-cn/LLM4LLM/README.md

 - Embeddings and their role in representing meaning

 ### Module 2: Transformer Architecture and LLM Training
-This module examines the transformer architecture that powers modern LLMs, focusing on how these models are pre-trained and fine-tuned to follow instructions.
+This module introduces the transformer architecture that revolutionized language processing, explaining how attention mechanisms and parallel processing unlock new capabilities.

-**Key Concepts:**
+**Key Concepts**:
 - Attention mechanisms and self-attention
 - Feed-forward networks as computational engines
 - Transformer architecture components